 Car Renting from a Big Brand

-A similar problem happened to me like the car renting case described above.
+A similar problem happened to me when dealing with the car renting in the case described above.
 It was clear from my confirmation email that the office of the renting company was supposed to be in the Arrivals zone of the airport, but it wasn’t there.
 Neither was a sign or a shuttle bus to get to their office.
 Not an issue, if you know that you have to do this, but it was a kind of negative experience for the first time.

 How can you detect complexities that first-time customers face?
 The most obvious idea works well – observe the behaviour of new customers, try to talk to them and get fresh impressions.
 In the 10 Step KPI system book, we compared observation and direct interaction, so don’t trust just one method.